RainLoop/rainloop-webmail/README.md

 * Replaced resize listeners with ResizeObserver
 * Replaced bootstrap.js with native drop-in replacement
 * Replaced dev/Common/ClientStorageDriver/* with Web Storage Objects polyfill
+* Replaced *Ajax with *Fetch classes because we use the Fetch API, not jQuery.ajax
+* Replaced knockoutjs 3.4 with a modified 3.5.1
+* Replaced knockout-sortable with native HTML5 drag&drop
+* Replaced simplestatemanager with @media
 * Removed pikaday
 * Removed underscore
 * Removed polyfills